sergeivolodin/practice-midterm-skeleton/Theory-Questions.md

 This file is named `Theory-Questions.md`.
 Provide the answers in this file and commit the file to the `master` branch of this `midterm-GASPAR` repo.
 Do not change the name of the file, and do not change the existing text unless otherwise indicated.
 For multiple-choice questions, we marked the choices as `[]`; you should change each one to `[y]` for all correct (yes) choices and to `[n]` for all incorrect (no) choices.
 Checkboxes left empty will indicate you did not answer that question, so please be careful.
+Do not introduce extraneous spaces, as that will cause you to lose points.

 ### Question 1